Ruoyu6666/CreateIssue/Readme.md

 ## Create a Dataset of Issues

 7. Create a CSV and add the column headers, like: title, body, assignee, state, milestone, labels
 8. Enter `githubCsvTools myFile.csv` in command line, replacing “myFile.csv” with the path of the targeted file.
+Then enter token, user or organization and repository as requested